logux/core/README.md

 clean them to reduce log size.

-This is why every action in log should have “reason of life”, just string tag added by action creator or by `before` listener.
+This is why every action in log should have “reason of life”, just string tag added by action creator or by `preadd` listener.

 If action doesn’t have a reason, it will be emitted to `add` listeners, but will not be saved to store.